 Move over digital downloads and streaming services, vinyl is back!
 For some music lovers, the unique sound of a needle meeting a record never went away.
 The good news is that record shops are gaining popularity again too.
-They even have their own special day of celebration – Record Store Day which takes place annually to celebrate the UK’s independent record shops.
-Our music aficionado and London Walks Guide, Adam visits it on two of his walks.
+They even have their own special day of celebration – Record Store Day (RSD) which takes place annually to celebrate the UK’s independent record shops.

 There’s no bigger sign that record shops are back in popularity than the reopening of the flagship HMV store at 363 Oxford Street.
-It shut down in 2019, but four years later it’s risen Phoenix-like and is opening its doors to music fans again.
+It shut down in 2019, but four years later it rose Phoenix-like and its doors are open to music fans again.
 HMV first opened in that spot in 1921.
+Our music aficionado and London Walks Guide, Adam visits it on two of his walks.

 Here’s our guide to London’s best record stores.

 Located inside the Old Truman Brewery on Brick Lane, Rough Trade East is the largest of the brand’s stores.
 The original one opened in 1976 and still stands on Ladbroke Grove (off Portobello Road).
 The Brick Lane store stocks every style of record from punk to pop, soul to soundtracks.
 They also host great gigs, so keep your eyes out for legendary live performances.
+It’s exactly the place to pre-order the much anticipated new album by Soulwax as well as stocking up on their entire back catalogue.

 Sounds of the Universe started life as a market stall in Camden Town.
-But its owner had his eye on the bright lights of Soho and opened this Broadwick St record shop in the early 90s.
+But its owner had his eye on the bright lights of Soho and opened this Broadwick Street record shop in the early 90s.
 He also set up a record label, Soul Jazz Records.
 The Soho record shop boasts the largest selection of reggae, dubstep, house, disco, funk and soul, Brazilian, Latin, African and world beats in the UK.

 Sister Ray is named after the Velvet Underground song, and it’s been a fixture in the Soho record shop scene since 1989.
-At that time, Berwick Street was the place to go crate-digging for vinyl gold as it was home to a host of great record shops.
+At that time, Berwick Street was the place to go searching for vinyl gold as it was home to a host of great record shops.
 Sadly, only a few remain.
 These days, Sister Ray proudly stock a curated mix of new releases, second hand classics and varied, interesting music gems.

 The oldest record shop in Soho, Reckless Records has been running since 1984.
-You’ll always find something new in store as they source new collections weekly.
+You’ll always find something new in store as they source brand new collections weekly.
 Have a rummage and you’ll come across amazing rarities as well as extraordinary bargains.
 This independent record shop has a great claim to fame – it features on the iconic cover of the Oasis album, What’s The Story Morning Glory?

 In 1974, Honest Jon’s started selling jazz records from a former butcher’s shop on Golborne Road.
 It moved to its current Portobello Road home in the 80s and was a firm favourite with music stars like Leftfield’s Neil Barnes and DJ Gilles Peterson.
 In the 90s, they launched a record label in partnership with Notting Hill local, Damon Albarn.
 You’ll find an array of global music in this great West London record shop.